Signing you in...

 Open morningmail.ai

-The starter's stance — top three stories for an insider, everything cited to trade or government sources — maps surprisingly well onto property investing.
-Sharpen it with your book: "Track mortgage-rate moves, housing-policy changes and supply data for Ohio and Indiana; I hold small multifamily properties — flag anything affecting financing costs or landlord regulation, and always name the source of any price figure."
+That written stance — what moved overnight, why it happened and who said it, sourced rather than aggregated — maps surprisingly well onto property investing.
+Sharpen it with your book: click the Assignment and write "Track mortgage-rate moves, housing-policy changes and supply data for Ohio and Indiana; I hold small multifamily properties — flag anything affecting financing costs or landlord regulation, and always name the source of any price figure."
+If that's more typing than you fancy before coffee, "+ name sources" under the field handles the last part in one tap.

 The exact prompt your section starts with